 Strengths and limitations

 We used a prospective longitudinal study to obtain our participant pool, yielding a unique sample for this study of families where infants were prospectively identified as being at risk of anxiety disorders, and had then gone on to develop these.
 This gives us high sample specificity [42].
 We used diagnostic assessments with all participants, confirming that anxiety caused significant impairment in their lives, as well as observational assessment of behavioural inhibition in infancy.
 Despite these strengths, we must outline our study’s limitations.
 Many families from earlier waves of the longitudinal did not respond to invitations to participate in the present wave of data collection, and so were not part of our pool of potential participants.
 It is likely therefore that our sample lacked diversity in important characteristics, also, the sample was exclusively White British, and recruited from a single county in England.
 Future examinations must seek to understand the experiences in more ethnically and socio-economically diverse families.
-[65]Methodologically, one of the authors (removed for blind review) had conducted diagnostic assessments with participants as part of the longitudinal study.
+Information Power [45] has been criticised for possible features of pragmatism [65] and we cannot demonstrate that our sample size was unaffected by these features.
+Methodologically, one of the authors (removed for blind review) had conducted diagnostic assessments with participants as part of the longitudinal study.
 Thus, he had an established relationship with participants before interviewing them for the present study, and this will have affected the interview data.
 Further, two authors (removed for blind review and removed for blind review) are clinical psychologists, so might have a disposition to hold a positive view of the principle of targeted anxiety disorder prevention.

 This study emphasises the difficulties that might impede the implementation of targeted anxiety prevention programmes, including difficulties in recognizing risk factors and concerns regarding being dismissed by health professionals.
 It also identifies possible facilitators to access to prevention, including promoting awareness of such programmes both in schools and on social media.
 Closer examination of barriers and facilitators to prevention is needed with children who are at risk but have not yet developed anxiety disorders.